XRPLF/xrpl.js/docs/index.md

 ---- | ---- | -----------
 fee | [value](#value) | *Optional* An exact fee to pay for the transaction.
 See [Transaction Fees](#transaction-fees) for more information. maxFee | [value](#value) | *Optional* Deprecated: Use `maxFeeXRP` in the RippleAPI constructor instead.
 The maximum fee to pay for this transaction.
 If this exceeds `maxFeeXRP`, `maxFeeXRP` will be used instead.
 See [Transaction Fees](#transaction-fees) for more information. maxLedgerVersion | integer,null | *Optional* The highest ledger version that the transaction can be included in.
 If this option and `maxLedgerVersionOffset` are both omitted, the `maxLedgerVersion` option will default to 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
-Use `null` to not set a maximum ledger version. maxLedgerVersion | string,null | *Optional* The highest ledger version that the transaction can be included in.
+Use `null` to not set a maximum ledger version.
+If not null, this must be an integer greater than 0, or one of the following strings: 'validated', 'closed', 'current'. maxLedgerVersion | string,null | *Optional* The highest ledger version that the transaction can be included in.
 If this option and `maxLedgerVersionOffset` are both omitted, the `maxLedgerVersion` option will default to 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
-Use `null` to not set a maximum ledger version. maxLedgerVersionOffset | integer | *Optional* Offset from current validated ledger version to highest ledger version that the transaction can be included in. sequence | [sequence](#account-sequence-number) | *Optional* The initiating account's sequence number for this transaction. signersCount | integer | *Optional* Number of signers that will be signing this transaction.
+Use `null` to not set a maximum ledger version.
+If not null, this must be an integer greater than 0, or one of the following strings: 'validated', 'closed', 'current'. maxLedgerVersionOffset | integer | *Optional* Offset from current validated ledger version to highest ledger version that the transaction can be included in. sequence | [sequence](#account-sequence-number) | *Optional* The initiating account's sequence number for this transaction. signersCount | integer | *Optional* Number of signers that will be signing this transaction.